 Each student will submit a complete, well-organized portfolio at the end of the course containing portfolio drafts of the work performed throughout the semester.
 All assignments will be word processed, double-spaced.
 Name, course number, section, instructor, and date must be typed in the upper left-hand corner.

-Only portfolio drafts must be included with the final papers (need not be included in the final portfolio)
+Only portfolio drafts must be included with the final papers.

 Students will meet periodically with the instructor to discuss assignments and revisions.

 Students will peer evaluate all writings and complete peer evaluation forms before handing in any final draft.

-Regular attendance is expected, class participation is a given, using your God-given abilities is essential.
+Regular attendance is expected, class participation is a given, using your Godgiven abilities is essential.